 *2015/16 data forecasted by USDA at 9th February 2016

-The Florida industry is reeling under the crisis of the 2017/2018 crop, a record low in more than 75 years.
-Florida witnessed severe attack of citrus greening that destroyed a large percentage of orange trees.
+The Florida industry is reeling under the crisis of the 2017/2018 crops, a record low in more than 75 years.
+Florida witnessed a severe attack of citrus greening that destroyed a large percentage of orange trees.
 The market was slowly limping back to recovery with an expected improvement in crop of about 75 million boxes, which would have been the first upward trend in several years.
-However, the hurricane Irma struck on September 10, 2017, and once again Florida witnessed a harsh setback.
+However, Hurricane Irma struck on September 10, 2017, and once again Florida witnessed a harsh setback.

 To ask us a fair quote for this product, please fill the following form: